 Being in debt is like standing in quicksand.
 The more you borrow, the faster it can spiral out of control.
 If you want to accomplish your financial goals, getting control of your debt — especially high-interest consumer debt — is key.
 For instance, consider applying for a credit card balance transfer that offers an introductory 0% APR.
-Even though these deals often come with a fee of around 3% of the balance,2 it can be worth it to get 0% financing for a year or longer.
-Consider consolidating multiple cards into a personal loan, which often offer much lower rates.3
+Even though these deals typically come with a balance transfer fee of around 3%,2 it can be worth it to get 0% financing for a period of time.
+Or consider consolidating multiple cards into a personal loan, which often offer much lower rates.

 4. Maximize your spending.

 The next step is to find ways to make the most of the money you already have to spend.
 One of the best ways to do that is to sign up for a rewards credit card.
 Not every rewards card is created equal, so spend the time to find one with no annual fee, generous rewards, and a low interest rate so you can start earning money back on everyday expenses.
 No matter what reward card you choose, be sure to limit yourself to charging only what you can afford to pay off at the end of each month.